hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 During the Reinforcement Learning process, we tried to steer our model's behavior toward shorter reasoning CoTs.
 We spent considerable time on 7B models, hoping our findings would translate to 14B, only to relearn [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) repeatedly &mdash; good tricks at smaller scales don't always work at larger ones.

 - For the 7B model, we performed GRPO in two stages: first on 8K context, then on 16K context.
 We found LoRA converged faster than FFT while being more VRAM-efficient.
 We used DAPO's clipping and online sample filtering, and length penalty worked well for 7B.
+We used outcome reward and DAPO's overlong penalty, which we found to be gentler than Cosine length penalty.
-- For 14B, length penalty severely hurts accuracy, so we removed it.
+- For 14B, length penalty severely hurts accuracy, so we removed it, leaving only outcome reward.
 Also, training on much shorter contexts significantly reduced accuracy at intended inference lengths.
 Model merging helped regain some accuracy, so our final submission is a merged SFT and GRPO on 6K context.
 We had another 14B GRPO on 16K context trained on the last day of the AIMO2 competition.
 Our 14B GRPO models were all trained on a single 8xH200 node.

 Our GRPO models were trained courtesy of [Geremie Yeo](https://www.linkedin.com/in/geremie-yeo/), [Kelvin Soh](https://www.linkedin.com/in/kelvin-soh/), [Raja Biswas](https://www.linkedin.com/in/raja-biswas/), and [Chan Kha Vu](https://hav4ik.github.io/about/).
 During the final week of the AIMO2 competition, each of us ran GRPO experiments independently.
 Every day, we checked in on each other’s progress, compared results, shared what worked, and built on each other’s findings.
 It was super fun &mdash; and rewarding (pun intended)!

 Interestingly, while my teammates used [Open-R1](https://github.com/huggingface/open-r1) with a [faster version of trl’s GRPOTrainer](https://github.com/nhannguyen2709/open-r1) by Kaggle user [@andy2709](https://www.kaggle.com/andy2709), I maintained an [active fork of veRL](https://github.com/hav4ik/verl/tree/dapo-lora) with DAPO, FSDP-LoRA, and Dr. GRPO integrated.
 Both frameworks supported long-context RL with sequence packing, Ulysses, hybrid trainers with model colocation for memory savings, vLLM rollouts, and more.

 ### Model Merging

+Our team used [MergeKit](https://github.com/arcee-ai/mergekit) to merge our final SFT and GRPO checkpoints using [TIES](https://arxiv.org/abs/2306.01708) method.
+We did not play around with any of the hyperparameters and just set all weights to 1 and density to 1.

 We found that for 7B models, merging increases the overall performance: the merged model surpasses both the SFT and all GRPO checkpoints by accuracy and token economy.
 However, when we moved to 14B, merging becomes more of a compromise.